ofins/tamsui-kickboxing/README.md

 **Bugs**

-- [ ] logo size not showing up properly on actual mobile device.
+- [x] logo size not showing up properly on actual mobile device.
+- [ ] when clicking class from coach sections, it loads from the bottom of page.